Bloc/base-frontend-project/README.md

  |   |__home.html
 ```

-Grunt looks for files in a certain pattern so that it knows what to compile and copy and where to put it.
+Grunt looks for files using a defined pattern so that it knows what to compile and copy and where to put it.
 To edit the files that Grunt watches, look at the array of files in the `watch` task in `Gruntfile.js`.
 The default watched files are

 ```js
   files: [